Weed Control

 Biological control methods can include:

-• Livestock grazing.
-For this to be successful, the grazing must be managed closely.
+• Livestock grazing: for this to be successful, the grazing must be managed closely.
 When not managed, livestock grazing can cause weeds to flourish.
 Goats and sheep can be used to graze weeds that are toxic to other livestock, such as leafy spurge.

-• Insects.
-Research is being done on many weed species, including yellow toadflax, leafy spurge, common tansy, and Canada thistle.
+• Insects: research is being done on many weed species, including yellow toadflax, leafy spurge, common tansy, and Canada thistle.
 Introducing insect species is a complicated process and not many species are approved for introduction.

-• Plant pathogens.
-Some plant species have diseases that can control their spread.
+• Plant pathogens: some plant species have diseases that can control their spread.
 Introducing pathogenic species is an even more complicated process and very few pathogen species are approved for introduction.

 Use of herbicides is sometimes necessary to control noxious and prohibited noxious weeds and other undesirable vegetation on municipal property including lands and County road allowances.
-All products used in our programs are registered for use by the Health Canada Pest Management Regulatory Agency (PMRA) and are used in accordance with the label and the Alberta Environmental Code of Practice for Pesticides.
+All products used in our programs are registered for use by the Health Canada Pest Management Regulatory Agency (PMRA) and are used per the label and the Alberta Environmental Code of Practice for Pesticides.
 Sometimes these applications are performed by professional contractors and other times they are performed by Internal County staff who receive specialized training and certification to ensure they apply the products in a way that ensures the safety of themselves and members of the public.
 There are times when Degelman One-Pass Systems are utilized by trained operators to treat brush and other unwanted vegetation at the time of mowing.

 When applications take place in open spaces and parks accessible to the public, signage is used to ensure they are aware of the application and of any applicable precautions or entry restrictions.